benjishults/extensible-examples/DelegationEventModelInPractice.md

 ## Functional requirements

-1. When processing an entity of thpe `type1`, we want to execute another step that adds a line to the output: `feature 1`.
+1. When processing an entity of type `type1`, we want to execute another step that adds a line to the output: `feature 1`.
-1. When processing an entity of thpe `type1`, we want to execute another step that adds a line to the output: `feature 2` unless the value of the `options` property contains `skipF2`.
+1. When processing an entity of type `type1`, we want to execute another step that adds a line to the output: `feature 2` unless the value of the `options` property contains `skipF2`.
 2. Expect more, similar requirements to come specifying added, optional features.
 The optional features will be conditional on the `options` property of the entity.